-- seasonal or cyclical downturns in the U.S. residential real estate industry, which may be due to any single factor, or a combination of factors, listed below, or factors which are currently not known to us or that have not historically affected the industry; - · slow economic growth or recessionary conditions; - · increased unemployment rates or stagnant or declining wages; - inflationary conditions; - low consumer confidence in the economy or the U.S. residential real estate industry; - adverse changes in local or regional economic conditions in the markets that we serve, particularly our top-10 markets and markets into which we are attempting to expand; - · increased mortgage rates; reduced availability of mortgage financing; or increased down payment requirements; - low home inventory levels, which may result from zoning regulations, higher construction costs, and housing market uncertainty that discourages some home sellers, among other factors; - lack of affordably priced homes, which may result from home prices growing faster than wages, among other factors; - volatility and general declines in the stock market or lower yields on individuals' investment portfolios; - increased expenses associated with home ownership, including rising insurance costs that may result from more frequent and severe natural disasters and inclement weather; - newly enacted and potential federal, state, and local legislative actions, as well as new judicial decisions, that would affect the residential real estate industry generally or in our top-10 markets, including (i) actions or decisions that would increase the tax liability arising from buying, selling, or owning real estate, (ii) actions or decisions that would change the way real estate brokerage commissions are negotiated, calculated, or paid, and (iii) actions or decisions that would discourage individuals from owning, or obtaining a mortgage on, more than one home, and (iv) potential reform relating to Fannie Mae, Freddie Mac, and other government sponsored entities that provide liquidity to the mortgage market; - changes that cause U.S. real estate to be more expensive for foreign purchases, such as (i) increases in the exchange rate for the U.S. dollar compared to foreign currencies and (ii) foreign regulatory changes or capital controls that make it more difficult for foreign purchasers to withdraw capital from their home countries or purchase and hold U.S. real estate; - changed generational views on homeownership and generally decreased financial resources available for purchasing homes; and
+- seasonal or cyclical downturns in the U.S. residential real estate industry, which may be due to a single factor, or a combination of factors, listed below, or factors which are currently not known to us or that have not historically affected the industry; - · slow economic growth or recessionary conditions; - · increased unemployment rates or stagnant or declining wages; - inflationary conditions; - · low consumer confidence in the economy or the U.S. residential real estate industry; - adverse changes in local or regional economic conditions in the markets that we serve, particularly our top-10 markets and markets into which we are attempting to expand; - · increased mortgage rates; reduced availability of mortgage financing; or increased down payment requirements; - low home inventory levels, which may result from zoning regulations, higher construction costs, and housing market uncertainty that discourages some home sellers, among other factors; - · lack of affordably priced homes, which may result from home prices growing faster than wages, among other factors; - · volatility and general declines in the stock market or lower yields on individuals' investment portfolios; - increased expenses associated with home ownership, including rising insurance costs that may result from more frequent and severe natural disasters and inclement weather; - newly enacted and potential federal, state, and local legislative actions, as well as new judicial decisions, that would affect the residential real estate industry generally or in our top-10 markets, including (i) actions or decisions that would increase the tax liability arising from buying, selling, or owning real estate; (ii) actions or decisions that would change the way real estate brokerage commissions are negotiated, calculated, or paid; (iii) actions or decisions that would discourage individuals from owning, or obtaining a mortgage on, more than one home; and (iv) potential reform relating to Fannie Mae, Freddie Mac, and other government sponsored entities that provide liquidity to the mortgage market; - loss in confidence in the debt, obligations, or operations in the U.S. government, or a shutdown of the U.S. government, which could impact broader credit markets or economic activity; - changes that cause U.S. real estate to be more expensive for foreign purchases, such as (i) increases in the exchange rate for the U.S. dollar compared to foreign currencies and (ii) foreign regulatory changes or capital controls that make it more difficult for foreign purchasers to withdraw capital from their home countries or purchase and hold U.S. real estate;

-• war, terrorism, political uncertainty, natural disasters, inclement weather, health epidemics or pandemics, and acts of God, including the affect of COVID-19 on the residential real estate market in the United States.
+- changed generational views on homeownership and generally decreased financial resources available for purchasing homes; and - war, terrorism, political uncertainty, natural disasters, inclement weather, health epidemics or pandemics, and acts of God, and the effects of such events on the U.S. residential real estate market.